samiamlabs/minireach_docs/source/demo.rst

    :figclass: align-centered

 .. note:: Sometimes a part of the interface system does not start property.
 You will then get the error message seen below.
-This sould go away if you restart `monosim` but you may sometimes need to log out from your linux user and log back in again to make it work.
+This should go away if you restart `monosim` but you may sometimes need to log out from your linux user and log back in again to make it work.